-- Train your caique during the evening when it’s most alert.
+- Train the caique when it’s most active and alert.

-- Keep training sessions to no more than 20 minutes at a time, with at least 1 hour in between sessions.
+- Keep training sessions under 20 minutes, with at least 1 hour between sessions.

-- Repeat each trick 10 or more times before moving on to the next task.
-Caiques need repetition and consistency.
+- Repeat each trick 10+ times before moving on, as caiques need repetition and consistency.

-- Avoid skipping days in their training because caiques are stubborn and will revert to their old ways.
+- Avoid skipping days in their training because caiques will revert to their old ways.

-Spend lots of playtime with your parrot before and after training.
-The more the parrot trusts you, the more responsive it will be to any training and lessons.
+The more the parrot trusts you, the more responsive it’ll be to lessons.

 Health Problems for Caique Parrots

-Aside from checkups, your parrot will also need a polyomavirus vaccine and a booster every 12 months.
-This will ensure they don’t catch this deadly virus from other birds or contaminants brought into your home.
-Polyomavirus can turn into gastroenteritis and affect the heart, liver, and kidney.
+Aside from checkups, a parrot will need a polyomavirus vaccine and a booster every 12 months.
+This will ensure they don’t catch this deadly virus from other birds or contaminants that enter the home.

 Caiques make good pets for experienced owners.
-They require ample playtime, attention, and care, but they reward you with constant love and attention.
-Once they’ve bonded with an owner, this friendship can last for several decades.
+They require ample playtime, attention, and care but reward you with love and attention.
+Once they’ve bonded with you, it’s a lasting friendship.